 - Tiredness, weakness, and feeling confused.
 Common in older women.

 - Pain in the lower back area, around the kidneys, and pelvic region.

-If the woman has had a previous history of UTI, further tests like Cystogram or Cystoscopic examination would be recommended to determine the presence of any other disease or condition of the urinary tract.
+If the woman has had a history of UTI, further tests like Cystogram or Cystoscopic examination would be recommended to determine the presence of any other disease or condition of the Urinary Tract.

-Based on the culture reports, the Healthcare professional prescribes a set of antibiotics to treat UTI.
-Lower Tract infections are treated with a 3-day course of antibiotics.
+Based on the culture reports, the Healthcare professional prescribes a set of antibiotics to treat UTIs, and lower Tract infections are treated with a 3-day course of antibiotics.

 The more complicated Upper Tract infections require a 10-14 day course of antibiotics.